pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 authors: ["torian-crane"]
 tags: ["aws", "secrets", "credentials-management"]
 meta_desc: "From Zero to esc run placeholder area for blog content."
-date: "2023-10-27"
+date: "2023-10-25"
 meta_image: "meta.png"
 ---

-The `esc run` command of [Pulumi ESC (Environments, Secrets, and Configuration)](https://www.pulumi.com/product/esc/) is your trusty sidekick in the relentless battle against one of the cloud realm's most notorious villains: credential mismanagement.
-Whether you’re a seasoned developer or just stepping into the cloud, you’ve likely encountered the frustrating, time-consuming error messages like "Invalid credentials" when your tokens or access keys go astray.
-It’s a common narrative that can halt progress in its tracks.
-But, this is an area where `esc run` really shines.
+In a world where cloud computing is the backbone of modern applications, managing environments and secrets is of the utmost importance.
+Earlier this month we released a new service called Pulumi ESC (Environments, Secrets, and Configuration), the focus of which is to help alleviate the burden of managing cloud configuration by providing a centralized way to handle these critical aspects of cloud development.
+It's like having a Swiss Army knife in your toolkit, ready to tackle the challenges of cloud infrastructure.
+This post is the first post in a series that will highlight the specific challenge of **credentials management**, and we’ll specifically dive into how using the `esc run` functionality of Pulumi ESC will make that easier.

 <!--more-->

 ## The Power of esc run

-In a world where cloud computing is the backbone of modern applications, managing environments and secrets is crucial.
-Pulumi ESC alleviates the maintenance burden, reduces costly mistakes, and streamlines your workflow by providing a centralized way to handle these critical aspects of cloud development.
-It's like having a Swiss Army knife in your toolkit, ready to tackle the challenges of cloud infrastructure.
+The [Pulumi documentation for the `esc run` command](https://www.pulumi.com/docs/esc-cli/commands/esc_run/) states the following:

+> This command opens the environment with the given name and runs the given command.
+If the opened environment contains a top-level ’environmentVariables’ object, each key-value pair in the object is made available to the command as an environment variable.

-Central to Pulumi ESC is the command `esc run`.
-With a few keystrokes, this command empowers you to run AWS commands like `aws s3 ls` without the need to configure AWS credentials locally each time.
-Imagine the ease and time saved when you no longer have to chase down access tokens or juggle configuration files before accessing AWS resources.
-This isn’t just a neat feature; it’s a significant stride towards making your cloud interactions more efficient and less error-prone, and here’s why:
+But what does this actually mean?
+If we use AWS as an example, it means that we can run commands like `aws s3 ls` without the need to configure AWS credentials locally each time.
+It’s a significant stride towards making your cloud interactions more efficient and less error-prone, and here’s a deeper dive into why:

 - **Seamless Command Execution** - The `esc run` command lets you execute AWS commands effortlessly, freeing you from the intricacies of managing AWS credentials on your local machine.
-It allows you to focus solely on your task at hand, whether it's deploying infrastructure or interacting with cloud resources, without the overhead of credential setup and maintenance.
+Simply put, it significantly reduces the overhead of credential setup and maintenance.

 - **Enhanced Security** - One of the standout features of `esc run` is its commitment to security.
-By eliminating the need to store sensitive information locally, it drastically reduces the risk of accidental exposure.
-Your credentials and secrets are securely managed within the Pulumi environment, safeguarding your cloud resources and data.
+By removing the local storage of credentials, it drastically reduces the risk of accidental exposure.
+Your credentials and secrets are securely managed within the Pulumi environment.

-- **Streamlined Collaboration** - `esc run` facilitates team collaboration by providing a consistent environment for all team members to run commands with.
-Everyone can access the same secure environment, eliminating the complexities of coordinating credentials and configurations across the team.
-This ensures a smoother development process with fewer hurdles.
+- **Streamlined Collaboration** - Because credentials will be centralized, `esc run` facilitates smoother team collaboration by providing a consistent environment for all team members to run commands with.
+Everyone can access the same secure environment which reduces the complexities of coordinating credentials and configurations across teams.

-As the saying goes, time is money.
-With Pulumi ESC, by spending a few minutes to download the ESC CLI, you're setting yourself up to save hours of troubleshooting and configuration management each month.
-The `esc run` command is more than just a command; it’s your ticket to a smoother, more efficient cloud journey.

 ## Getting Started with esc run

-Now that we've covered why `esc run` is so valuable, let's dive into how you can start using this powerful feature.
-We'll walk you through the steps to run the `aws s3 ls` command without needing to configure AWS credentials locally.
+Now that we've covered why `esc run` is so valuable, let's dive into how you can start using it!
+We'll walk you through everything you need to do to run the `aws s3 ls` command without configuring local AWS credentials.

 ### Step 1: Install and login to Pulumi ESC